catseye/Samovar/doc/Samovar.md

       actor(Ignatz).
       item(brick).

+      goal [].
     }
     ===> Ignatz picks up the brick.
     ===> Ignatz puts down the brick.
     ===> Ignatz picks up the brick.
     ===> Ignatz puts down the brick.

 A source file may contain more than one scenario.
-The implementation runs a simulation on one of the scenarios (TODO: make this specific.
-Currently it's just the last scenario.)
+By default, our implementation of Samovar runs a simulation on each of the scenarios that has a goal defined, even if that goal is empty.

     scenario MollyWithBrick {